About the Program

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.

 - All courses taken to fulfill the minor requirements must be taken for a letter grade.
+(Except for courses taken in Spring 2020.)

 - Five upper division courses in Greek language and related courses: